 An alternative to land application

 Residents of Sussex County are well familiar with the unpleasant, pervasive smell associated with land application.
-Instead of those materials being spread or sprayed on, injected into, farm soil, they will be taken to the Bioenergy Innovation Center and recycled in an enclosed system.
+Instead of those materials being spread on, sprayed on, or injected into farm soil, they will be taken to the Bioenergy Innovation Center and recycled in an enclosed system.

 The Bioenergy Innovation Center will expand its workforce.
 In addition to the equipment operators, floor operators, mechanics, and administrative staff employed there now, we will hire environmental technicians and microbiologists once the work is expanded.